 3. McLeod County Veterans Memorial Park

-It’s going to cost you less to pay tribute to the memorabilia and memory to those who gave so generously in the line duty than it was those who served our country.
-The park is =southeast of where Main Street and Highway 22 intersect.
+It will cost you less to pay tribute to the memorabilia and memory of those who gave so generously in the line duty than it was to those who served our country.
+The park is southeast of where Main Street and Highway 22 intersect.
 You can practically walk there from anywhere.

-The park is host to an open-air museum that brings visitors closer to military history from WW1 and WW2.
+The park hosts an open-air museum that brings visitors closer to military history from WWI and WW2.
 The iconic eagle rising above the Earth statue symbolizes the patriotic power and strength of the American military and its influence worldwide.

-Visitors have access to view tanks, military combat vehicles, helicopters, and memorials honoring those who served and still fulfill the call of duty.
+Visitors can view tanks, military combat vehicles, helicopters, and memorials honoring those who served and still fulfill the call of duty.